funlessdev/fl-cli/README.md

 The CLI currently exposes two sets of commands, `fn` and `admin`, for function manipulation and deployment respectively.
 ### fn

 The `fn` commands are used to create, delete and invoke functions.
+All commands require the function's name, and allow an additional `--namespace` parameter for the function.

 #### `fn create`

 The `fn create` command is used to create functions and store them in the platform's permanent storage.

-It takes a mandatory argument (the function's name) and requires either a `--source-file` or a `--source-dir` additional parameter, for the function's source.
+It takes a mandatory argument (the function's name) and requires either a `--source-file` or a `--source-dir` additional parameter, for the function's source, along with a `--language` parameter
+(either `js` or `rust`).

 In case a source directory is passed, a suitable container from [fl-runtimes](https://github.com/funlessdev/fl-runtimes) is pulled and used to build the source.